ssarl2/painting_house/painting_house/README.md

 7. Render deploy

 ## TODO
-- Needs to update db to store one image instead of array
+- [ ] Needs to update db to store one image instead of array
-- Add like feature
+- [x] Add like feature
+  - [ ] Needs undo feature depending on login status.
+Like can be done only once
-- Show Edit and Delete buttons for the author
+- [ ] Show Edit and Delete buttons for the author
-- Delete table border at the end
+- [ ] Delete table border at the end
-- Exclude white-space in tags
+- [ ] Exclude white-space in tags
-- Bug - tags are not displaying correctly.
+- [ ] Bug - tags are not displaying correctly.
 For example, last tag
-- Bug - after editing, all posts change to the edited post.
+- [ ] Bug - after editing, all posts change to the edited post.
 And the login status is gone
-- Update storing images in DB.
+- [ ] Update storing images in DB.
 Big size images are causing not to display posts
+  - [ ] It affects now the like feature when it's pressed for the big size images